Baked Beans Recipe – sweet, tangy, & easy!

 - White Vinegar: Vinegar contributes to the tanginess of the beans.
 Other types of vinegar are fine, too, especially cider vinegar.
 Avoid balsamic vinegar.

+Mix the beans, onions, and bacon.
 Basically, there are two easy steps to prepare the beans for baking.
-Mix the beans, diced bacon, and chopped onion in a large baking dish.
+The first step is to mix the beans, diced bacon, and chopped onion in a large baking dish.
 There’s no need to cook the bacon first.

 Stir until everything is good and mixed up.